NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

+The \codeown{data} construct loads tabular data in a given format (e.g., CSV or JSON) from a location (URL, inline JSON literal, or from browser \texttt{localStorage}).
+Once loaded, data is transformed into an internal data model and can be manipulated by data \codeown{transformation}s: filtering, adding and removing columns, normalizing, summing values, binning, aggregating rows, and performing calculations based on expressions.
 Transformation can also ensure consistent identifiers for nodes across different tables; especially if tables come from different databases or sources.
-For example, identifiers may have a prefix such as \texttt{doi:} or \texttt{isbn:} in one location but not another.
-Finally, \grammar{} supports \textbf{geocoding}: it can automatically assign geographic coordinates from place names, facilitating the visualization of geographic networks.
-Coordinates are obtained from the GeoCode API,\footnote{\url{https://geocode.maps.co}} which is based on OpenStreetMap and Nominatim.\footnote{\url{https://nominatim.org}} Returned coordinates are saved in the browser's LocalStorage, so that identical queries are not made repeatedly.
+For example, identifiers may have a prefix such as \texttt{doi:} or \texttt{isbn:} in one location but not another. \grammar{} supports \textbf{geocoding} to automatically assign geographic coordinates from place names using the GeoCode API.\footnote{\url{https://geocode.maps.co}}